 - 1. To navigate the hierarchy, click the arrow icon beside nodes to expand or collapse nodes. - The child relationships for the selected nodes show or hide. - 2.
 To view the parent relationships and child relationships for a record, select a node on the canvas. - The Related tab displays the parent relationships and child relationships for the selected record. - 3.
-To filter the relationships, in the relationships panel, click the Filter icon, and then add filters. - The list of relationships in the relationships panel updates.
+To filter the relationships, in the relationship panel, click the Filter icon, and then add filters. - The list of relationships in the relationship panel updates. - 4.
+To search for a record, in the hierarchy panel, enter a search term in the Search field, and then click Search.
+To clear the search term and cancel the search, click Cancel Search.